 NATIVE AMERICAN DYES

-Only when documentation has been found are specific tribal names given
+Only when documentation has been found are specific tribal names

 Alder (Alnus incana (L.) Moench., Alnus rhombifolia, Alnus serrulata